neo4j-field/bigquery-connector/README.md

 - All known caveats for populating GDS via Arrow Flight apply (e.g. node id formats, etc.).
 - Concurrency doesn't auto-tune.
-Current recommendation is to set `neo4j_concurrency` to the number of AuraDS CPU / 2 at minimum.
+Current recommendation is to set `neo4j_concurrency` to the number of AuraDS CPU / 2 at minimum, but it's not clear how much it helps.

 ## Copyright and Licensing